ebreti/AVTWater/presentation/deck.md

 - One vila with 21 houses and one common area.
 - 22 water meters for internal control.
-- One external water meter which the concessionaire use for billing.
+- One external water meter used by the concessionaire for billing.
 - One limit of 10500 liters per day to pay the minimal fee.
-- The limit reached at the Wolrd Cup.
+- The limit was extrapolated during the World Cup.
-- Unbalanced consuption among the households.
+- Unbalanced consumption among the households.
+- Need to charge wasters.

-First Atempt
+First Attempt
 ========================================================

-- Data collected in Google Drive spreadsheet and downloaded to DropBox folder.
+- Data collected in one Google Drive spreadsheet and downloaded to DropBox folder.
 - Knitr app to generate graph of consumption by water meter and ranking of households.
-- 15 daily records to map consumption by household.
+- 15 consecutive daily records to map consumption by household.
-- Emails sent to households to show consumption map.
+- Emails sent to households to show the consumption map.
-- Weekly records to control vila's comsumption.
+- Weekly records to control the vila's consumption.

 Shiny App